How to implement Knowledge Management in Asset Management

 - Improve: project evaluation, lessons learned

-When implementing Knowledge Management many organizations fall into the trap of focusing on tools and technologies with the expectation that these will be adopted quickly and without resistance.
+When implementing KM many organizations fall into the trap of focusing on tools and technologies with the expectation that these will be adopted quickly and without hurdles and resistance.
 Although tools will likely be required, there is a risk of lack in adoption if the needs of the employees and projects are not correctly identified and considered in advance.
+Therefor focus should be:

-Also, it is widely agreed that continuity and consistency of senior level sponsorship is essential for the success in any Knowledge Management effort.
+In this, it is widely agreed that continuity and consistency of senior level KM sponsorship is essential for the success in any KM effort.

-We believe that implementing Knowledge Management in line with guidelines above will result in:
+We believe that implementing KM in line with the guidance above will:

 - Enhance the corporate memory and improve its access and recall of corporate know-how